 This is a pretty involved process, but it’s not difficult.
-You don’t have to do it all at once, either — just when you have the time to get it done.
+You don’t have to do it all at once.
+Just when you have the time to get it done.

 - Export your theme.
 Click Admin > Themes >Export Theme.
-Then upload the exported file into your new store.
+Then upload the exported file to your new store.

 - Export your products.
 Go to Admin > Products > Export > Export All.
 If you don’t want to list all your products on the new store, then just select the few you do want to export.
 Then upload those into the new store.

 - Adjust your pricing.
 Depending on the region of the new store, you might decide to adjust your pricing.
 Once you’ve imported your products, you can change the prices via the admin panel, or via the CSV if you have a lot of products.

 - Update your general settings.
 Go to the General Settings of the new store, and update the address, phone number, currency, and timezone to make sure they are how you want them.